 Steve Watson, President

 Born and raised in eastern Massachusetts, Steve has traveled extensively but has never left behind his great affection for the Charles River, the Red Sox, and (almost) all things New England.
 Steve and his wife Grace, who shares his local roots and works as the director of Next Steps in Brookline, became members of Reservoir Church in 2006.
 They love this community’s accessibility, authenticity, and vibrant connection with a living God.
-When not at the church, Steve, Grace, and their three children—Julianna, Zeke, and John—enjoy all manner of family adventures big and small together.
+When not at the church, Steve, Grace, and their three growing and grown children—Julianna, Zeke, and John—enjoy all manner of family adventures big and small together.